 Sitting in a chair usually helps relieve these symptoms.
-However, they will return with periods of standing or walking.
+However, they’ll return with periods of standing or walking.

-If you experience symptoms of spinal stenosis, your doctor will start by taking a medical history, performing a physical exam, and observing your movements.
-Tests can be used to confirm a suspected diagnosis.
-They may include:
+If you have the symptoms of spinal stenosis, your doctor will start by taking a medical history, performing a physical exam, and observing your movements.
+Your doctor may also order tests to confirm a suspected diagnosis, such as:

-Medical treatment is typically tried first.
+Pharmaceutical treatment is typically tried first.
 The goal is to relieve your pain.
-Cortisone injections into the spinal column can reduce swelling.
+Cortisone injections into your spinal column can reduce swelling.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) can also help with pain.

-Physical therapy may be an option.
-It can strengthen back muscles and gently stretch your body.
+Physical therapy may also be an option.
+It can strengthen muscles and gently stretch your body.

-Surgery may be needed for severe pain.
+Surgery may be needed for severe pain or if there is a neurological loss.
 It can relieve pressure permanently.
 Several types of surgery are used to treat spinal stenosis:

 - Laminectomy is the most common type of surgery.
-Part of the vertebrae is removed to provide more room for the nerves.
+A surgeon removes part of your vertebrae to provide more room for the nerves.

-- Foraminotomy widens the part of the vertebrae where the nerves exit.
+- Foraminotomy is a surgery that’s done to widen the part of the spine where the nerves exit.

-- Spinal fusion is typically performed in more severe cases.
+- Spinal fusion is typically performed in more severe cases, especially when multiple levels of the spine are involved, to prevent instability.
 Bone grafts or metal implants are used to attach the affected bones of the spine together.

-Options other than surgery may be able to ease the pain of spinal stenosis.
-These include:
+Options other than surgery that may ease the pain of spinal stenosis include:

 - heat packs or ice

 Many people with spinal stenosis lead full lives and remain active.
 However, they may need to make modifications to their physical activity.
-In addition, even after surgery, many people do have residual pain after treatment.
+Many people have residual pain after treatment or surgery.